NuevoFoundation/workshops/content/english/guidelines/web-developer.md

 ## Tips and Tricks

 - **Ignore Public**: By default, running `hugo` with no parameters will build the site to the public directory.
 Make sure you do not add the public directory to source control (it's in gitignore now).
-- **Left Nav**: You can hide content from the left nav by setting metadata on the file hidden: true (like this page's markdown!)
+- **Left Nav**: You can hide content from the left nav by setting metadata on the file hidden: true (like this workshop's index.md markdown!)
 - **Partials**: For reusable components to a page, create a new partial under `/themes/docdock/layouts/partials/flex/`.